-Prepare for a healthcare career that uses the art and science of pathology to prepare tissues for the purpose of diagnosis and treatment.
+Prepare for a healthcare career that uses the art and science of pathology to prepare tissues for diagnosis and treatment.

-A histotechnologist is a health care professional that processes and prepares human and animal tissues to be observed by various forms of microscopy.
+A histotechnologist is a health care professional who processes and prepares human and animal tissues to be observed by various forms of microscopy.
 Following proper tissue preparation, a histotechnologist stains tissue for routine and special identification of bacteria, fungi, cancer, and tissue structure abnormalities for pathological diagnosis.
-At the University of Mississippi, students complete two years of pre-requisite courses then apply to a professional histotechnology program.
+At the University of Mississippi, students complete two years of pre-requisite courses while enrolled in Allied Health Studies then apply to a competitive-entry professional histotechnology program.

-The University of Mississippi Medical Center offers a 2+2 program with two years of pre-requisites at the Oxford campus and the final two years of work completed through the School of Health Related Professions at UMMC in Jackson.
+Students complete two years of pre-requisite coursework while enrolled in the Allied Health Studies program at UM in preparation for the final two years of work completed through the School of Health Related Professions at UM Meducal Center in Jackson.
 For those who are admitted, the second phase of the program consists of 2 years (5 semesters) of formal didactic and clinical education.

 Upon completion of the two-year traditional program, students receive a bachelor's of science degree and are prepared to apply for and obtain their HTL (ASCP) national certification exam to become certified as a histotechnologist.

-The curriculum for the B.S. in histotechnology is a two-phase program consisting of a two-year, 60-hour academic program in the College of Liberal Arts with a 2.5 minimum GPA.
+The curriculum for the B.S. in histotechnology is a two-phase program consisting of a two-year, 60-hour academic program in Allied Health Studies at UM with a 2.5 minimum GPA.
 The second phase for those admitted is a two-year, five-semester formal didactic and clinical education at the University of Mississippi Medical Center (UMMC) in Jackson.